curityio/spa-using-token-handler/doc/Financial.md

-# SPA with Financial Token Handler Developer Setup
+# How to run the SPA with the Financial-grade Token Handler

 ## Overview